lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 dataset from pluripotent mouse embryonic stem cells (E14TG2a) [@hyper].
-The data was generated using hyperplexed LOPIT (hyperLOPIT), an improved method relying on improved sub-cellular fractionation and more acurate quantitation, leading to more reliable classification of protein localisation across the whole sub-cellular space.
+The data was generated using hyperplexed LOPIT (hyperLOPIT), an improved method relying on improved sub-cellular fractionation and more accurate quantitation, leading to more reliable classification of protein localisation across the whole sub-cellular space.
 The method uses an elaborate sub-cellular fractionation scheme, enabled by the use of Tandem Mass Tag (TMT) [Thompson:2003] 10-plex and application